jonasgroendahl/get-product-list/readme.md

-# Guide - How to scrape a online store / List of products
+# Guide - How to collect data from an online store / List of products using Puppeteer

 ### 1 - Take a tour of the site with dev tools open